mohlemeyer/a-mailer/README.md

 ```

 ### A Note on Character Encoding
-The email subject and body will always be encoded using UTF-8.
-If you use the
+The email subject and main text or HTML body will always be encoded using UTF-8.
-module from JavaScript as a Vert.x module or a CommonJS module and include
+If you use the module from JavaScript as a Vert.x module or a CommonJS module
-non-US characters, make sure to encode the source code file in UTF-8, too.
+and include non-US characters, make sure to encode the source code file in
-Otherwise your email content might get mangled.
+UTF-8, too.
+Otherwise your email content might/will get mangled.

 ## A-Mailer as a CommonJS Module